opentrustlabs/opentrust-identity/README.md

-For plain OAuth2 and federated authentication, there is no guarantee of a user profile endpoint, keys for validation of tokens, ability to revoke a token or any other type of information that available with an OIDC provider with their well-known meta-data endpoint, and implementations of the OAuth2 protocol can vary widely.
+For plain OAuth2 and federated authentication, there is no guarantee of a user profile endpoint, keys for validation of tokens, ability to revoke a token or any other type of information that is readily available with an OIDC provider with their well-known meta-data endpoint.
+Implementations of the OAuth2 protocol can vary widely.

 For SAML 2.0, there are 2 limiting factors.
 The first is that the information interchange language is